 Pozole Verde Soup

-I grew in the Southwest which is why I know Pozole Soup as a Christmas day meal.
+I grew up in the Southwest which is why I know Pozole as a Christmas day meal.
 Better than Tortilla Soup, there are several different types of Pozole – my Father was a fan of one that purportedly got rid of hangovers.
-Blanco, Rojo and Verde are the three varieties I know of but the Verde they make in the town I am from differs from what I see on Google.
-Contrary to popular notions, I do not think Pozole Verde Soup should contain tomatillos nor anything from a can.
+Blanco, Rojo and Verde are the three varieties I know of but the Verde they make in the town I’m from differs from what I see on Google.
+Contrary to contemporary notions, I do not think Pozole Verde Soup should contain tomatillos nor anything from a can.

 Pozole Verde Soup